cityssm/lottery-licence-manager/docs/organizations.md

 Search results are displayed below the filters in a table, and include the following columns.

-- Organization Name, linked to the organization record
+- Organization Name, linked to the organization record.
-- Organization Note Indicator, if applicable
+- Organization Note Indicator, if applicable.
-- Default Representative
+- Default Representative.
-- Organization Edit Link (depending on user permissions)
+- Organization Edit Link, depending on user permissions.
-- Active Licences or Last Active Licence Date
+- Active Licences or Last Active Licence Date.
-- New Licence Link
+- New Licence Link.

 ## Create a New Organization Record